-DS520 - External Human Induced Hazards in Site Evaluation for Nuclear Installations
+DS520 - Hazards Associated with Human induced External Events in Site Evaluation for Nuclear Installations

 Revision von NS-G-3.1 (Ex DS258)